 Bautz-Morgan Galaxy Cluster Classification

-In this part of the article, we’re going to talk about the more comprehensive and easy-to-understand classification of galaxies known today and give you some examples of the types of galaxies that can be seen through a telescope.
+In this part of the article, we’re going to talk about the more comprehensive and easy-to-understand classification of galaxies known today and give you some examples of ones that can be seen in a telescope.
 Astronomers today use a combination of the Hubble and Yerkes systems as well as a purely literary system to classify galaxies, with no one system being completely standard or always applicable.

 Most galaxies feature central black holes, and all but the smallest galaxies tend to have a halo of globular star clusters orbiting them.